Skip to content

 Authorization flow - Authorization code#

-- Authoization server gives the app an
+5. Authorisation server gives the app an authorisation code

-Oauth is not an authnetication protocol
+OAuth is not an authentication protocol

-Oauth is a deletegated authorization framework
+OAuth is a delegated authorisation framework

 OAuth 2 Grant Types#

-- Resource owner password credentials - High degree of trust between end user and app.
-Rarely used.
+• Resource owner password credentials - high degree of trust between end user and app.
+Rarely used

-- Client credentials - client acting on its own behalf via CLI or daemon - doesn’t require interaction with the end user.
-Use for confidential clients.
+• Client credentials - client acting on its own behalf via CLI or daemon - doesn’t require interaction with the end user.
+Use for confidential clients

 Oauth2.0 is a framework - it does not tell you exactly how to implement.